saimgulay/RTcmix-Gulay-Computer-Works---RTcmix-Scores/README.md

 🎵 **Listen to selected works (more scores coming soon)**:
 [YouTube Playlist – RTcmix Scores by Saim Gülay](https://www.youtube.com/playlist?list=OLAK5uy_kNblX4vm9Xuwc0hDZcv_A065y-sKX1zJg)

+Among the pieces, **"Biblo"** is a personal favourite — a meditative study in harmonic drift and stochastic gesture.
+It explores quiet instability through layered delays and unstable modal centres, and was written in a single session without revision.

 ---

 ## 📁 Folder Structure